klimb/rust-stargate/integration/emacs/README.md

 | `M-n`       | `comint-next-input`          | Next command in history        |
 | `C-c C-r`   | `comint-history-isearch-backward-regexp` | Search history |

+**Note:** The variables panel is always visible on the right side and updates automatically.

 ### Example Workflow

 1. Launch stargate-shell: